renatogoedert/PostdocAI/FoundationsAI/CA/README.md

 Even tought the algorith offers close to minimal risk of bias on its decision-making, still remains the possiblity of favouing one manufacturers device over another.
 Nevertheless, the simplicity and transparency of Q-learning, which rely manly on the reward function and the Q-table rather than the hidden layers of neural networkd, significantly reduce the likehood of bias.
 Additionally, the inclusion of the confort rules further contrains the model behaviour, minimiszing any decision based on AI bias.

 One of the main pillars of the system would be an accessible design for the overall system.
 Although it doesn't affect the AI method in itself, making it easier to use in lower-literacy households is essential to widespread adoption of the model by a higher number of households across all social groups, hence maximizing its financial, social and environmental benefits.
-As mentioned before, a subsidised partnership could be realized. with governments/companies to offer an affordable price and spread equitably to all social groups.
+As mentioned before, a subsidised partnership could be realized with governments/companies to offer an affordable price and spread equitably to all social groups.

 ## Risk Assesment